systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 In the future, I would like to explore creating a more generalized CI/CD
     framework (probably more of a micro-framework) that can be easily extended to support common application architectures and deployment strategies.
-This would provide a more solid foundation to build CI/CD pipelines on top of,
+This would provide a more solid foundation to build CI/CD pipelines, on top of
     reducing the amount of boilerplate and duplicated effort required between projects.
 I think exploring alternate IaC tools that can integrate directly with